The Top 5 Mistakes to Avoid When Becoming a Landlord

 It's no secret that rental properties require constant maintenance.
 However, what may be less well known is that hiring qualified maintenance teams could avoid many of these problems (and reduce your overall costs)!

-Unfortunately, many rental property owners make the mistake of trying to save a buck and employ unqualified or inexperienced people to take care of their properties—or attempt a DIY repair—leading to more problems down the road: from code violations to tenant complaints and repeat repairs for the same issue.
+Unfortunately, many rental property owners make the mistake of trying to save a buck and employ unqualified or inexperienced people to take care of their properties—or attempt a DIY repair—leading to more problems down the road, from code violations to tenant complaints and repeat repairs for the same issue.

 It may be a tad more expensive upfront, but it will save you money (and headaches) in the long run.